sontungexpt/url-open/README.md

 },
 ```

-- NOTE: If you want to use minimal source with no commnets, no validate configs, no documents,
+- NOTE: If you want to use minimal source with no comments, no validate configs, no documents,
   you can use branch `mini` instead of `main` branch.
 Make sure you know that your config is valid

 ```lua